nhpkhanh-lk/cubevn.github.io/tutorial-9.md

 ## Menu of this chapter

-- In this chapter, conduct the fo
+- In this chapter, conduct the following part
     1. Explain about method of getting Entity Manager.

     1. Explain about method of registering data in Entity.